Measles

 - IMIG and IVIG can extend the incubation period for measles; monitor contacts who received IG for 28 days after last exposure to the case.

-- IMIG is available in 2 ml and 10 mL single dose vials.
+- CDPHE maintains stock of IMIG in 2 ml and 10 mL single dose vials.
 IG is costly and has a relatively short shelf life.
 CDPHE-supplied IMIG may only be used for post-exposure prophylaxis.

 - CDPHE maintains IMIG at two locations (one CDPHE location, one LPHA location).
 CDPHE is using a shared spreadsheet to track IG across the state; all LPHAs who receive IG for a response are expected to use this spreadsheet.
 To request IG please call the Communicable Disease Branch at 303-692-2700 (after hours 303-370-9395) or email cdphe_vpd@state.co.us.
 IG available through CDPHE is a state-purchased asset.
 In order for CDPHE to release IG, LPHAs must provide information about the planned use.

-- Contacts of measles cases may be excluded from work, school, or child care if they do not meet appropriate immunity status.
+- Contacts of measles cases without presumptive evidence of immunity may be excluded from high risk settings but not limited to: health care settings, school, or child care.
 Exclusion may be used independently of quarantine.

-- Active or passive symptom watch may be recommended for people exposed to measles who are at low risk for developing and spreading disease.
+- Active or passive symptom monitoring may be recommended for people exposed to measles who are at risk for developing and spreading disease.

 - Public health educates the contact on signs and symptoms of measles and provides a phone number for the contact to use if he/she develops symptoms.

-- If there is concern about the contact not reporting symptoms, active symptom watch may be recommended.
+- If there is concern about the contact not reporting symptoms, active symptom monitoring may be recommended.

-- If contacts develop symptoms during symptom watch, instruct them to call their doctor’s office before seeking care and to wear a mask around people, especially if they will be going to a health care facility.
+- If contacts develop symptoms during monitoring, instruct them to call their doctor’s office before seeking care and to wear a mask around people, especially if they will be going to a health care facility.

 - Quarantine